patmalcolm91/qgis-plugin-flow-map-arrow-curver/README.md

 QGIS >=2.0

-The plugin has been tested on QGIS 2.18 on Linux.
+The plugin has been tested on QGIS 2.18 on Linux and Windows.

 ### Installing